 Screening for both Thyroid dysfunction and Thyroid antibodies ideally in the preconception period but certainly in early gestation is recommended.
 (9) The good news is that Naturopathic care may prevent the imbalances from arising and be very supportive when they arise.

 When Thyroid Issues complicate a pregnancy

-It is important to be informed, aware and understand the detrimental effects that untreated thyroid conditions can have on a pregnancy.
-It’s a sensitive topic but also very important to raise awareness in the hope that women can recognise the real need to be vigilant in managing good thyroid health and get the right attention and earliest intervention when required to ensure the best possible outcome.
-Pregnant women with subclinical hypothyroidism or thyroid antibodies have an increased risk of complications including:
+It is important to be informed, aware, and understand the detrimental effects of untreated thyroid conditions on a pregnancy.
+It’s a sensitive topic and very important to raise awareness in the hope that women can recognise the real need to be vigilant in managing good thyroid health and getting the right attention and earliest intervention when required to ensure the best possible outcome.
+Pregnant women with subclinical hypothyroidism or thyroid antibodies have an increased risk of complications, including: